-Fig 10.7.
+Fig. 10.7.
 Filtering of data

-To clear the filter click the Sort & Filter button and after that lick Clear (fig. 10.7).
+To clear the filter click the Sort & Filter button and after that click Clear (fig. 10.7).

 - 1. What are the main requirements for MS Excel database? - 2.
 What is the principle of performing one-way look-up? - 3.
-What is the difference between one-way and two-way look-ups? - 4.
+What is the difference between one-way and two-ways look-up? - 4.
 What is the purpose of filtering information in a database? - 5.
 What sorting options are available in MS Excel?